Bleem!: Copy protection

 To combat redistribution of the small downloadable emulator, the user had to buy the Bleem!-CD, containing about 35 MB of data: a DirectX distributable and the actual version of Bleem! available at the time of the CD's printing.
 The rest of the CD was only for copy protection and was impossible to copy by conventional means; nevertheless, the copy protection was cracked within two weeks of the release.

 Further updates to the emulator were free until the company ceased operation several years later.

 Bleemcast!

-Bleemcast! is an independently developed commercial emulator by Bleem! that allows one to load and play PlayStation discs on the Sega Dreamcast.
+Bleemcast! is an independently developed commercial emulator by Bleem! that allows one to load and play PlayStation discs on the Dreamcast.
 It is compatible with most Dreamcast controllers and steering wheels, and leverages the Dreamcast's superior processing power for enhanced graphics.
 It was created by using the MIL-CD security hole found in the Dreamcast BIOS.

 History

 Originally, Bleem! was planning to have the disc able to run any PlayStation game on the Dreamcast, but due to technical difficulties, they developed the concept of the "Bleempak", in which the software would boot only 100 specific games each.
 New Bleempaks would have to be purchased if one game was not available to boot in a Bleempak.
 Due to the Dreamcast controller's fewer buttons compared to the PlayStation, there were plans to release a Bleem! controller somewhat similarly designed to the PlayStation controller, and a PlayStation-to-Dreamcast controller adapter, which would allow one to use a PlayStation controller on the Dreamcast.
 As technical difficulties grew further, all these ideas were scrapped, with no "Bleempak" and no hardware releases.

 However, they managed to release individual Bleemcast! bootdiscs for three popular games: Gran Turismo 2, Tekken 3, and Metal Gear Solid.
 WWF SmackDown! was also being planned for a release, but was not completed, while a couple of screenshots of Final Fantasy IX were surfacing during this time, but was never announced as a planned release.
 As promised from the beginning, the games ran in a 640×480 resolution, as opposed to the PS1's 320×240 resolution, and featured anti-aliasing and bilinear filtering.
 This drastically improved the games' graphics, but also brought out some graphical imperfections that were originally hidden in the lower resolution.